fanpero87/learn-alpinejs/README.md

 # Learn Alpinejs

-Here are all the code of all examples made for the online course.
+Here is all the code of all examples made for the online course.

 *If you want to go to the course click [here](https://codecourse.com/courses/learn-alpine-js)